Alezzzer/Formula-ComputerGraphics-Clion/README.md

 ------------------------------------------------------------------------------------------------------------------------

-Projekat obuhvata oblasti od 1. do 8. nedelje plus blending, face culling i advanced lighting.
+The project covers areas from week 1 to week 8 plus blending, face culling and advanced lighting.
-Iz grupe A, Aleksa je implementirao cubemaps, Aleksandar je implementirao anti-aliasing.
-Iz grupe B Aleksa je implementirao normal/parallax mapping.
+From group A, Aleksa implemented cubemaps, Aleksandar implemented anti-aliasing.
+From group B, Aleksa implemented normal/parallax mapping.